 The festival is an opportunity to discover local artists and artists from all over the world, incredible singers, superb shows and artistic performances with a program that is eclectic and diverse, featuring styles from Chinese fiddle music, klezmer folk melodies and African-American gospel, the sacred music festival brings together artists from different faiths promoting culture of peace and harmony.
 Almost three decades old, the festival was founded with the same aim of promoting religious tolerance, cultural diversity and spiritual values that it is still carrying out today.

 The Mawazine Festival – Rhythms of the World or simply Mawazine, was launched in 2001 under direction from King Mohammed VI to encourage cultural tolerance, openness, respect and dialogue.
 It’s considered today one of the largest music festivals in Morocco and in the world, attracting more than 2.5 million people, transforming Morocco’s political and administrative capital into a huge open-air stage.

 The 2019 edition alone attracted nearly three million people, making it more than 10 times the size of Glastonbury.

-With the city of Rabat, a UNESCO World Heritage Site, as a backdrop, the Mawazine festival reveals a much more modern side of Morocco showcasing eclectic musical genres, mixing big names from around the world with established and emerging local artists.
+With the city of Rabat, just one of many UNESCO World Heritage Sites in Morocco, as a backdrop, the Mawazine festival reveals a much more modern side of Morocco showcasing eclectic musical genres, mixing big names from around the world with established and emerging local artists.

 The festival is indubitably international: world stars like Wiz Khalifa, Ellie Goulding Marshmello and The Weekend have played in front of its huge crowds, Moroccan musicians made the headlines and a mixture of nationalities have walked on the its stages rocking the Moroccan capital for nine days from May to June.